EU considers mandatory ban on using Huawei to build 5G - FT

+Adds reason for ban and details on EU officials meeting in paragraphs 2-3

-June 6 (Reuters) - The European Union is considering a mandatory ban on member states using companies deemed to present a security risk in their 5G networks, including Chinese telecoms group Huawei, the Financial Times reported on Tuesday, citing officials with knowledge of the discussion.
+June 6 (Reuters) - The European Union is considering a mandatory ban on member states using companies that might pose a security risk in their 5G networks, including China's Huawei Technologies Co Ltd , the Financial Times reported on Tuesday.

+The move comes as a response to increasing concerns in Brussels about certain national governments delaying action on the matter, the officials told the newspaper.

+The EU's internal market commissioner Thierry Breton informed telecoms ministers at a meeting last Friday that only a third of EU countries had implemented Huawei bans in critical areas, the report said.

 (Reporting by Akriti Sharma in Bengaluru; Editing by Sherry Jacob-Phillips)